husarion/rosbot-navigation/README.md

 git clone https://github.com/husarion/rosbot-navigation.git
 ```

-Create a map of the environment using the[rosbot-mapping](https://github.com/husarion/rosbot-mapping) project template.
+Create a map of the environment using the [rosbot-mapping](https://github.com/husarion/rosbot-mapping) project template.

 Copy `rosbot-mapping/maps` folder to `rosbot-navigation/maps` (the same directory as this README).